lazycaptcha/ios/README.md

 ## How it works

 The SDK presents a `WKWebView` that loads a minimal HTML page.
 That page loads your LazyCaptcha instance's widget script (`/api/captcha/v1/lazycaptcha.js`) and calls `LazyCaptcha.render()` to mount the challenge.
-When the user solves it, a JavaScript bridge (`window.webkit.messageHandlers.lazycaptcha`) posts the token back to native code, which resolves the completion handler.
+When the user completes the challenge flow, a JavaScript bridge (`window.webkit.messageHandlers.lazycaptcha`) posts the token back to native code, which resolves the completion handler.

 The widget script is served from your instance — no extra third-party connections.